How to get residency, set up a company and investment opportunities in Costa Rica

 Most banks offer CRC and USD accounts, and some banks may open accounts in EUR.
 More than a third of bank deposits and loans in Costa Rica are in US currency.
 Currently, can be found banks that pay interest rates of 7% -8% for fixed-term deposits in CRC.
 For dollar deposits rates are somewhat lower.

 Opening a bank account can be a laborious process.
-The know your customer requirements vary dependent on the bank, but usually are: DIMEX (residency card), proof of residence, proof of income, and in the case of US citizens fill out the corresponding IRS forms.
+The know your customer requirements vary depending on the bank, but usually are: DIMEX (residency card), proof of residence, proof of income, and in the case of US citizens fill out the corresponding IRS forms.
 In the case of foreigners, it is normally required to provide documentation of the legal provenance of the funds.
 Bank deposits required to open the account are small, usually USD 25 or USD 100.

 The requirements for corporations also vary according to the institution, but usually are: a certification of legal status, a certified copy of the company’s constitution, certification prepared by a lawyer that describes exactly who are the shareholders and their participation in the company, certificate of origin of funds, utility bill, copy of id card or DIMEX for residents of the company representative or registered agent and fill in the KYC forms.